klimuts/snx-client/README.md

 ### Session info

-Press the `Sessin info` button on the connected window
+Press the `Sessin info` button on the connected window, a window with session information will open
 ![info window](doc/images/window/session_info.png)

 ### About info